junxit/us-congress-bills-114/metadata.md

 - 2015-01-08 — Introduced in Senate
 - 2015-01-08 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
 (Sponsor introductory remarks on measure: CR S107-108; text of measure as introduced: CR S108)
+- 2015-02-26 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-04-13 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-12.
+- 2015-04-13 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-12.
+- 2015-04-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 35.
+- 2015-04-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 35.